dfletcher/tsws/README.md

 - Parsing CGI variables off URLs is weak.
 TODO find a decent way to do it that doesn't baloon the example code.

-- Killing the server with Ctrl-C is awkward?
-Needs testing.